 Interspersed with regular Day Skipper training to keep people fresh and informed are more advanced elements for Coastal Skipper and Yachtmaster Theory plus practical skills like splicing and whipping.

 It was none other than Vice-Admiral Lord Nelson who once described the Menai Strait as “one of the most treacherous stretches of sea in the world”.

 It is on these same waters that we are based, with potential members being offered the opportunity to train in these challenging conditions.

-Within easy reach of the unit are several stretches of coastline and the unit maintains strong links with the maritime community in the area including Prifysgol Bangor University’s School of Ocean Science, RNLI Stations across Anglesey, HM Coastguard in Holyhead and No.22 Squadron (Search & Rescue) at nearby RAF Valley.
+Within easy reach of the unit are several stretches of coastline and the unit maintains strong links with the maritime community in the area including Prifysgol Bangor University’s School of Ocean Science, RNLI Stations across Anglesey, HM Coastguard in Holyhead and ‘C’ Flight No. 22 Squadron (Search & Rescue) at nearby RAF Valley.

-For more information about MVS Menai Bridge please contact the Deputy Head of Unit Robert Hughes-Mullock (details at top of page).
+For more information about MVS Menai Bridge Unit please contact the Deputy Head of Unit Robert Hughes-Mullock (details at top of page).